psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 - **Model**: ServiceModel and other data classes
 - **View**: MainWindow and NotifyIconResources
 - **ViewModel**: NotifyIconViewModel

+The planned EFB UI will extend this pattern with:
+- **View**: EFB-specific views and controls
+- **ViewModel**: Page-specific view models with enhanced data binding
+- **Model**: Extended ServiceModel with additional EFB-specific properties

 ### 2. Dependency Injection
 Components receive their dependencies through constructors, promoting loose coupling and testability: